openid/AppAuth-iOS/README.md

 ### Authorizing – iOS

-First you need to have a property in your AppDelegate to hold the session, in order to continue the authorization flow from the redirect.
+First, you need to have a property in your AppDelegate to hold the session, in order to continue the authorization flow from the redirect:

 ```objc
 // property of the app's AppDelegate